roshan-research/roshan-research.github.io/README.md

 - `sh build.sh join-us`
 - `sh build.sh contact-us`

 You are not need to execute `npm build` manually.
-A Github workflow is provided for that.
-All you need to do is push your changes.
+You just push and let the Github workflow do the reset.